ericyoc/metavoice_analysis_engine_poc/README.md

-# MetaVoice: Biological Liveness and Forensic Inference
+# AI MetaVoice: Biological Liveness and Forensic Inference

 "In a world of quantum-secured labs and digital assassins, the most dangerous weapon isn't a virus—it's a voice you think you can trust."
 — **Eric Yocam, *The Convergence Chronicles: Cyber Inference (2025)***